edoddridge/aronnax/docs/examples.rst

 .. only:: html

    An interactive plot of the model state after 14 years of model time can be found below.
+The blue/grey surface shows a cutaway of the bathymetry.

 .. raw:: html
   :url: https://edoddridge.github.io/Aronnax/reproductions/Yang-et-al-2016/spin-up/final_state.html